JasonDanielLyle/StudentEnrollmentProgram/README.md

 The program will not permit enrollment if any of the following criteria are violated:

-1. The course does not exist.
+1. The course does not exist
-2. The course is already at maximum capacity.
+2. The course is already at maximum capacity

 The program will not permit a student to un-enroll from a course if any of the following criteria are violated: